-In addition to the above-mentioned data, the register contains the following information about the assistants of collaboration partners or persons belonging to an interest group when these persons’ work or position require that communication with them is carried out through an assistant or some other person providing assistance.
+In addition to the above-mentioned data, the register may contain the following information about the assistants of collaboration partners or persons belonging to an interest group when these persons’ work or position require that communication with them is carried out through an assistant or some other person providing assistance.

 (g) Name and contact information (telephone number, email address and/or street address) of the person’s (data subject’s) assistant or any other person in an assisting position (data subject).

-In addition to the aforementioned personal data, the register contains the following personal data on the persons (data subjects) who participate in an event organised by Sitra (such as seminars and other similar events).
+In addition to the aforementioned personal data, the register may contain the following personal data on the persons (data subjects) who participate in an event organised by Sitra (such as seminars and other similar events).

 (h) Dietary restrictions/food allergies the participant (data subject) may have and other possible matters that must be taken into account in the preparation of an event.

-In addition to the aforementioned personal data, the register contains personal data on the persons (data subjects) who participate in an excursion or trip abroad organised by Sitra.
+In addition to the aforementioned personal data, the register may contain the following personal data on the persons (data subjects) who participate in an excursion or trip abroad organised by Sitra.

-In addition to the above-mentioned personal data, the register contains the following personal data on persons (data subjects) who use Sitra’s information systems that require identification.
+In addition to the above-mentioned personal data, the register may contain the following personal data on persons (data subjects) who use Sitra’s information systems that require identification.

 6 Regular data sources